The Resistance Banker: 1945

 In January 1945, Wally briefly returns home to see his family.
 Members of the resistance, including Huub, tail van Berkel to a church where he meets with a German officer.
-Van Berkel flees and the officer is killed, but Huub is captured.
+Van Berkel flees and the officer is killed but Huub is captured.
 He cooperates, facilitating the capture of several other resistance members and the German revelation of a key resistance residence.
-Wally is also captured, but the Germans don't realize he is van Tuyl.
+Wally is also captured but the Germans don't realize he is van Tuyl.

 Gijs informs Tilly of Wally's capture and says they must go into hiding but that he will keep the operation running regardless.
 Huub discloses to the Germans that Wally is van Tuyl.
 Wally is interrogated by von Tonningen, but Wally only mocks him and tells him to enjoy his comfort while it lasts.
 Wally is lined up on a river bank with several other prisoners and executed.

 Gijs informs a stricken Tilly of Wally's murder.
 The resistance finds and summarily executes van Berkel.
 The Allies liberate the Netherlands and arrest von Tonningen.
-It is implied that he is extrajudicially executed while under guard; suicide is the cover story.
+It is implied that he is murdered while under guard; suicide is the cover story.

 It is revealed that the Dutch officials who spoke with Gijs are post-war cabinet ministers hearing Gijs' account of events after the fact.
 They ask why they should believe him and he places a briefcase on the table, saying that every fund transaction is accounted for on the administrative papers it contains.
 As Gijs departs the meeting, an official asks that he not disclose his story to anyone else, as it implicates the government in bank fraud.
 Gijs agrees, then departs into the street.